 This aligns with our policies in accordance with Ambitious for Sutton and Sutton Council’s draft Sustainable Transport Strategy, which are:

 - keeping the air cleaner through alternative travel choices, such as walking, cycling to work, using public transport or using electric vehicles; and

 - improving safety for travellers, especially for people with disabilities, children, older residents and other vulnerable road users such as pedestrians and cyclists

-How we consulted residents
+How we consult

 Other options explored

 Before proposing a School Street scheme we do consider other options to improve the traffic problem and safety outside a school.